Runman44/DecoratorPattern/README.md

 Implementation
 --------------
-our client class will use ShapeFactory to get a Shape object.
+Our client class will use ShapeFactory to get a Shape object.
 It will pass information (CIRCLE / RECTANGLE / SQUARE) to ShapeFactory to get the type of object it needs.

 ![](http://i60.tinypic.com/14udk5v.jpg)